Sociology and Criminology BA (Hons)

 What can I do on completion of my course?

-On successful completion of this degree you may consider postgraduate study or research.
-You will also have a wide range of employment opportunities in the commercial, statutory and voluntary sectors including:
+On successful completion of this degree, you will have a wide range of employment opportunities in the commercial, statutory and voluntary sectors including:

 - Social work